RichardCochrane/leaderboard/README.md

 - If it was a draw, both teams get 1 point
 - Otherwise, the winning team gets 3 points and the losing team gets 0 points

-When all games have been evaluated, the results will be ordered from the team with the most points to the team with the least.
+When all of the games have been evaluated, the results will be ordered so that the team with the most points is at the top and the team with the least points at the bottom.

 ## Installation